hashicorp/consul/website/source/docs/guides/performance.html.md

 [stale consistency mode](/api/index.html#consistency) available to allow reads to scale across all the servers and not just be forwarded to the leader.

+* In Consul 0.9.3 and later, a new [`limits`](/docs/agent/options.html#limits) configuration is available on Consul clients to limit the RPC request rate they are allowed to make against the Consul servers.
+After hitting the limit, requests will start to return rate limit errors until time has passed and more requests are allowed.
+Configuring this across the cluster can help with enforcing a max desired application load level on the servers, and can help mitigate abusive applications.

 ## Memory Requirements

 Consul server agents operate on a working set of data comprised of key/value